Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 * **JSF page** allows the invocation of a web script as if it were a tag library

 A carefully developed web script can be used from multiple environments without the need to change its implementation.
-For example, a web script for displaying your Alfresco Content Services checked-out documents can be used standalone directly in a web browser, as a portlet in a JSR-168 portal, or as a dashlet in Alfresco Share.
+For example, a web script for displaying your Content Services checked-out documents can be used standalone directly in a web browser, as a portlet in a JSR-168 portal, or as a dashlet in Alfresco Share.

 ## Working with client limitations